 The UN Human Rights Council on Thursday passed a resolution condemning Islamaphobic behaviour, including Switzerland's minaret building ban, despite some states' major reservations.
 The resolution "strongly condemns… the ban on the construction of minarets of mosques and other recent discriminatory measures."
 In a November referendum Swiss citizens voted to ban the construction of new minarets, a move that drew criticisms worldwide.
 These measures "are manifestations of Islamophobia that stand in sharp contradiction to international human rights obligations concerning freedoms of religions," said the resolution.

+5,000 protesters demonstrate against far-right Islamophobic gathering of 350 in Germany.
 BERLIN – Nearly 5,000 people protested on Sunday against a demonstration by extreme-right and anti-Muslim groups in the western German city of Duisburg ahead of a regional election in May, police said.

 A British model is at the forefront of a drive by the Indian fashion industry to tackle widespread prejudice in the country against darker skin colour.
 Gia Johnson Singh, 23, from London, appears with four other bikini-clad models on the front cover of this month’s Indian edition of Vogue, under the headline, “The dawn of dusk”.
 The fashion magazine aims to hit back at a growing belief in Indian society that pale skin tones signify beauty and success.